SyamGopalGuttula/weather-stock-assistant/README.md

 ## How It Works

-- The `router_agent` uses Gemini to classify intent (weather, stock, news)
+- The `router_agent` uses Gemini to classify intent:
+  - "weather", "stock", "news", or "general"
-- LangGraph routes to the correct agent based on that intent
+- LangGraph routes the query to the appropriate agent
 - Each agent:
-  - Extracts keywords or entities with Gemini
+  - Uses Gemini to extract or interpret input
-  - Calls the correct tool (e.g., OpenWeatherMap, yfinance)
+  - Calls its tool (e.g., weather API, yfinance)
-- Output is printed to terminal
+- General agent answers open-ended queries via Gemini

 ---